nahuel-borda/pyrock_server/README.md

 It comes with a initial integration, _Redstone_, a Discord Bot that aims to provide management features on Discord Servers.

-for troubles during isntalation, feel free to contact me.
+for troubles during instalation, feel free to contact me.